Skip to main content

 | Projects

 The aim of the project is to develop an empirically informed philosophical understanding of complicity in one’s own oppression and in the oppression of others, by bringing together social psychological research with philosophical analyses.
-This project contributes directly to the aims of Scoop by exploring how negative stereotyping in cases of complicity can undermine sustainable cooperation, and proposing a new model of responsibility which goes beyond individual and collective responsibility to capture the kind of shared responsibility at stake in cases of complicity (challenge 12).
+This project contributes directly to the aims of SCOOP by exploring how negative stereotyping in cases of complicity can undermine sustainable cooperation, and proposing a new model of responsibility which goes beyond individual and collective responsibility to capture the kind of shared responsibility at stake in cases of complicity (challenge 12).

-We begin by explaining the concept of complicity as it relates to the aims of Scoop, before elaborating the state of the art and giving an overview of the proposed project.
+We begin by explaining the concept of complicity as it relates to the aims of SCOOP, before elaborating the state of the art and giving an overview of the proposed project.

 Threats to Sustainable Cooperation